-- A certificate which states that you don’t have health insurance in your EU/EEA home country
+- Certificate that states you don’t have health insurance in your EU/EEA home country

 - Optional: HZZO’s application form for your family member’s health insurance (if you need it for your family member too)

-HZZO will ask for proof that you’ve been insured for the previous 12 months.
+When signing up for HZZO, you’ll be asked to prove that you were insured for the previous 12 months.
 If you were not insured for the previous 12 months, then you must pay 12 months of back pay.
-If you were insured 7 out of the 12 previous months, you’ll only need to pay 5 months of back pay.
+However, if you were insured 7 out of the 12 previous months, you’ll only need to pay 5 months of back pay.